Accepting Payments at your Dispensary

 Cannabis and cannabinoid products are increasingly in demand.
 To meet the demand, dispensaries have opened up across the country.
 Whether they are selling flower from the cannabis plant (‘bud’), cannabidiol (CBD), or both, dispensaries are poised to address a growing need for proper merchant accounts and their providers.
 Legal Cannabis revenues in the US are projected to reach over $40 Billion dollars by the year 2025.
 Establishing a robust solution to accept payments for the cannabis industry has never been more important.

 The fast emergence of the cannabis industry worldwide has proven a windfall.
 And yet dispensaries in the USA face a multitude of problems when they seek to accept payments.
 This is due to a complex tangle of contradictory laws at the state and federal level which seem to change often.
-True credit card acceptance remains the most sought after method of payment acceptance for dispensaries.
+True credit card acceptance remains the most sought-after method of payment acceptance for dispensaries.
 The ability to accept online payments through a payment gateway will always be the preferred solution.

 Marijuana remains a controlled substance under the federal government.
 In the United States, jurisdiction over drug crimes is held at the federal level.
 This means that, in the USA, cannabis remains illegal at the federal level.

 States, meanwhile, have been finding their own way to generate revenue where cannabis sales and use are concerned.
 As of this writing, 33 states, 3 territories and the District of Columbia itself have legalized medical cannabis.
 11 states have decriminalized cannabis for adult-use and recreational sales.

 Merchants running legal cannabis dispensary businesses face serious challenges where credit card processing is concerned.
 While cannabis sales may be authorized at the state level, cannabis payment services are very hard to come by as the substance remains a ‘controlled substance’.
 However, it is still subject to federal laws regarding payment processors.